-Astérix: A French Comic for the Whole Family Posted by mtaulier on Mar 5, 2014 in Literature
+Astérix: A French Comic for the Whole Family Posted by mtaulier on Mar 5, 2014 in Uncategorized

 Lisez-vous des bandes dessinées (Do you read comics)?
 I’m not referring to classic American comics with superheroes fighting les forces du mal (the forces of evil).
 Everybody has heard of Superman, Batman and X-men.
 The popularity of these characters, once confined to the pages of paperback comic books, has soared in recent years thanks to a number of Hollywood film adaptations.